hfiref0x/VBoxHardenedLoader/Binary/README_SIGNED.txt

 DO NOT INSTALL VBOX ADDITIONS, this will ruin everything and there is NO WORKAROUND for this.

-Note: Once installed by loader Tsugumi.sys will accept net/sc commands, e.g. you can unload it with "net stop tsugumi" or load it again without using loader.
+Note: Once installed by loader Tsugumi.sys will accept net/sc commands, e.g. you can unload it with "net stop tsugumi" or load it again without using loader "net start tsugumi".

 5) EFI Note